DBCDK/meta-extractor/README.md

 ### 4. **Build prompt-answers pairs**:
-Create prompt-answer pairs for training and validation the model.
+Create prompt-answer pairs for training and testing the model.

 To build the prompt conversations for training you can use the script.